hnb2/heroes/README.md

 ## Ever heard of graphics ?
 No, I have not.

+## Preparing the development environment
+Simply run `npm install` at the root of the project.
+It will download locally the node modules necessary for generating the documenation and running unit tests.

 ## Documentation ?
-You need to have NodeJS Installed on your computer and install the yuidoc dependency:

-`npm install -g yuidoc`

-You can then generate the documentation by calling this at the root of heroes:
+You can generate the documentation by calling this at the root of heroes:

 `yuidoc -c yuidoc.json`

 ## Running tests ?
-You need to have NodeJS installed on your computer and install Karma dependencies:

-`npm install karma karma-jasmine karma-cli karma-requirejs karma-chrome-launcher karma-coverage`

-Then you need to run the Karma test runner server:
+You need to run the Karma test runner server:

 `karma start`

+Then you can either call:

+`karma run`

+in a separate terminal, or simply edit the code and have the tests be launched automatically, each time you make a modification.

 ## Behold the almighty todo list !
 Thou shall find what one must do to complete what one once began...

 ### NOW
+ * Reach a satisfactory test coverage
+ * Update the external libraries
  * Refactor "Controllers" usign DAO pattern
  * Review the fight command logic
  * Review the use command logic